 There are a lot of ways that we need to help our children grow into complete empathetic and understanding adults.
-While your soapbox may be getting outside more or being aware of the environment mine is inclusion, especially on bookshelves and during story time.
+While your soapbox may be getting outside more or being aware of the environment, mine is inclusion, especially on bookshelves and during storytime.
 The sad truth is many of our schools are segregated by race and socioeconomic class, and that hurts all children.
-One way that we can weave more diversity into our children’s lives is to make a place for it on our bookshelves.
+One way to weave more diversity into our children’s lives is to make a place for it on our bookshelves.

 This list contains affiliate links.

-So often, adults can see how awkward and different children are really striking and unique but getting the child to see that can be impossible.
+So often, adults can see how awkward and different children are really striking and unique, but getting the child to see that can be impossible.
 This book is all about a child discovering that different isn’t bad and that those differences are all she needs to stand out in a great way.
-It was a little long for my daughter who was 3 when we read it, but she sat the whole time enjoying it all the same.
+It was a little long for my daughter, who was 3 when we read it, but she sat the whole time enjoying it all the same.

 Ada Twist, Scientist by Andrea Beaty, is a wonderful tale of a little girl who is a born scientist.
 Ada is curious and a little chaotic too!
 She asks questions and seeks answers and can’t stop even when she is sent to the thinking chair.
-I love that Ada is spirited and determined and as annoyed as her parents are with some of her behavior they ultimately accept and love her and her super curious mind.
+I love that Ada is spirited and determined and as annoyed as her parents are with some of her behavior, they ultimately accept and love her and her super curious mind.

 Shante Keys and the New Year’s Peas by Gail Piernas Davenport is a story about a little girl who is visiting her Grandma for New Year’s Eve dinner and goes on the hunt for some cowpeas because her Grandma is all out.
 Along the way through the neighborhood, Shante learns all about different New Year’s Eve traditions.
 The best part is that when dinner is done, everyone comes to share.